omar-diab/DL-Project-One/README.md

 - `src/train_eval.py`
 - `src/plots.py`

-This makes the regularization branch reproducible and easier to maintain.
+This makes the regularization branch more reproducible and easier to maintain.

 ## Why This Repository Is Methodologically Strong